**This page was updated on 17 November 2020 to reflect latest developments**

 The rules were laid before Parliament on the last day of the parliamentary term, and they were due to come into effect the day before Parliament returns so there has been no proper scrutiny of them by our elected body.
 But nor have they been subject to the proper processes of assessment and public consultation that should accompany such radical legislation.

-On 2 September 2020 Justice Holgate directed that our claim for Judicial Review will be heard in early October 2020.
-We now have a court date of 14-15 October 2020.
+On 2 September 2020 Justice Holgate directed that our claim for Judicial Review would be heard in early October 2020.
+We had a court date of 14 October 2020.

 - Our ‘pre-action’ letter (21 August 2020)